jbyrne6/memory-strip/README.md

 # Memory Strip
-an app to help you remember your daily tasks through images
+An app to help you remember your daily tasks through images.